kolinsturt/kolinsturt.github.io/_posts/2013-12-12-secure_coding_in_iOS.md

 ---
 {% include JB/setup %}

-## Secure Coding

-This is a post of some of the common security problems and solutions when developing secure applications for iOS using Objective-C and Core Foundation.

-### Objective-C Security and Obfuscation
+### Objective-C Runtime - Security and Obfuscation

 As you may already know, instance variables and methods in Objective-C classes are hardly secure.
 There are at least access specifiers that we can use, similar to C++: